 Some former criminals make headlines or become well known for their skill.
 Most hackers use services which mask the identity and origin of where the traffic is originating, like Tor.
 It is only a matter of time before they get caught.
 Many reform once they are caught because they feel it wasn’t worth it.

 Cal Leeming is another example of a reformed criminal.
 When he was a teenager, he turned to digital crime to survive and put food on the table.
-He was caught, and served his time.
+He was caught and served his time.
 Cal says that his arresting officer was kind to him and helped him.
 The officer was the first person to talk about how he could make a living using his skills.
-He has since become a speaker and helps business protect themselves from criminal hackers.
+He has since become a speaker and helps businesses protect themselves from criminal hackers.
 Cal also reaches out to black hats to encourage them to come clean.
 He tries to teach them how to market their skills for legitimate earnings.